 What Is Green Accounting?
 A Brief Overview of Environmental Accounting

-A crash course on linking economy and environment
+A crash course on linking the economy and the environment

-Climate change will affect not only the quality of life on earth, but economic factors as well.
-For instance, according to the Climate Vulnerability Monitor report, the U.S. could lose 2 percent of its gross domestic product as a result of droughts and water shortages by 2030.2 In the Philippines, forecasts for reduced rainfall play into the decision whether to tap into the nearly $1 trillion worth of gold and nickel beneath the country’s soil.
-The mining process would require a large amount of water—so how much would be lost if fresh water is diverted from agriculture?3 Investors increasingly are interested in corporate disclosures of measures of greenhouse gas emissions, water and energy consumption, waste creation and recycling, and renewable energy use.4
+Climate change will affect the quality of life on earth as well as economic factors.
+According to the Climate Vulnerability Monitor report, the U.S. could lose 2% of its gross domestic product as a result of droughts and water shortages by 2030.
+Investors are increasingly interested in corporate disclosures of greenhouse gas emissions, water and energy consumption, waste creation and recycling, and renewable energy use.

 How does environmental accounting work?

 In the private sector, green accountants may advise clients on the sustainability and environmental impact of their decisions.
 As resources wane, environmental factors play an increasingly larger role in the bottom line.

 The Sustainability Accounting Standards Board, a U.S. nonprofit organization incorporated in 2011, is currently developing industry-specific accounting standards for sustainability that can be used in annual reports.
 One example is a Form 10-K, a detailed summary of a company’s business, risks and results that most publicly traded companies must file with the U.S. Securities and Exchange Commission (SEC).
 “Without standards, the investment community cannot make meaningful ’apples-to-apples’ comparisons of performance among companies and over time,” the SASB reports.
 Green accountants are needed to make sure such standards are implemented and reported.